 4. Noah shares more things in common with a child without Down syndrome than differences.

 5. In a few weeks your son having Down syndrome won’t be a big deal.

 6. You’re going to have the ability to make a huge impact in the world.

-7. Your going to have so much fun with your son.
+7. You’re going to have so much fun with your son.
 In fact, you’re going to have even more fun than you ever imagined!

-9. Your didn’t just exchange a happy story for a sad one.
+9. You didn’t just exchange a happy story for a sad one.